Straightforward tax advice for offshore oil and gas contractors

 If you are registered as a resident in a country holding a DTA with the UK, you must check your country’s treaty for the specific terms of the agreement.

-Different DTA’s will outline different criteria for taxation.
-Many will exempt you from UK tax if you are contracted by an employer-based abroad and you are outside of the UK for a certain length of time.
-Other DTA’s will regard you as a UK resident for taxation purposes if you work within the UK sector of the Continental Shelf.
+Different DTAs outline different criteria for taxation.
+Many will exempt you from UK tax if you are contracted by an employer based abroad and you are outside of the UK for a certain length of time.
+Others will regard you as a UK resident for offshore tax purposes if you work within the UK sector of the Continental Shelf.

-You may have to pay UK National Insurance depending on a number of factors, such as whether any Social Security agreement exists between the UK and the country you are resident in.
+You may also have to pay UK National Insurance depending on factors such as whether a Social Security agreement exists between the UK and your country of residence.
+Because treaty wording can vary significantly, professional advice is strongly recommended before assuming exemption.

 Still feeling unsure about your tax obligations?

-In most cases, getting the right advice as an offshore contractor is crucial in order to ensure compliance and maximise tax efficiency.
-Working closely with a professional can provide you with the valuable clarity that you need.
+In most cases, getting the right advice as an offshore contractor is crucial to ensure compliance and maximise tax efficiency.
+Working closely with a professional can provide you with the clarity and confidence you need to focus on your role – not your paperwork.

 Latest news & updates